OfirMazor/3D-for-Geo-Resources/README.md

 # 3D-for-Geo-Resources
-Resources for open 3D geometies data and tools
+Resources of open 3D data and tools for the geospatial domaian

 ## Python for 3D Geometry: